Updated on May 18th, 2020

 0751/85 50 50

-- Cough and sneeze into a disposable handkerchief or the crook of your arm yourself.
-Wash your hands afterwards.
+- Cough and sneeze into a tissue or the crook of your arm.
+Wash your hands afterwards

-- Use only disposable handkerchiefs and dispose of them in a dustbin after use.
+- Use only disposable tissues instead of handkerchiefs and dispose of the tissues in a trashcan after use

 - World Health Organization (WHO) [en]